Most people that have experienced recurring dreams have wondered what they mean.

 Why don’t we ever have pleasant recurring dreams?

 You’ll notice I haven’t spoken much about pleasant recurring dreams.
 That’s because they’re surprisingly rare.
-Unfortunately, it appears that the majority of recurring dreams are unpleasant.
+Unfortunately, it appears that the majority of the repetitive patterns in dreams are unpleasant.

 All things considered, we may never fully understand the meaning of recurring dreams.
 One thing for sure, we should be aware of them.
 Because our subconscious is definitely trying to tell our conscious mind something.
 And when we don’t listen, a recurring dream is one way to make us sit up and take notice.